Tfletcher7/Tfletcher7/README.md

 ## Projects
 Here are some of the projects that you will find in this repository:

-Project 1: A data analysis project that explores trends in e-commerce sales data Project 2: A web development project that builds a simple e-commerce website using HTML, CSS, and JavaScript
+Project 1: [Project 1](./DigitalFinalProject/index.html) This is my portfolio website that I created for a class project.
+The site is made using HTML and Css.
+Project 2:

 ## Contact
 If you have any questions or comments about any of the projects in this repository, please feel free to contact me at teagenfletcher7@gmail.com.
 Thank you for visiting my GitHub!